jhauraw/jw-com-jekyll/resume/index.md

 subtype: resume
 title: Résumé
 excerpt: |
-  Jhaura is a senior level web developer rooted in LAMP (PHP / MySQL) with a focus on modern mobile-first front-end technologies, responsive design and JavaScript client-side applications.
-He is a contract/freelance web developer for hire locally and remote.
+  Jhaura is a senior level start-up entrepreneur with core skills as web developer rooted in LEMP|LAMP (PHP / MySQL) with a focus on modern mobile-first front-end technologies, responsive design, and Internet Marketing.
 View his résumé online and/or download as PDF.
 ---

 <ul class="inline-justified text-right">